Bob Crewe: The early 1960s

 As a solo singer, Crewe recorded a pair of albums in 1961, one of which included a Ralph Burns-produced swing version of Yale University's signature "The Whiffenpoof Song".
 The record became a major hit in New York and led to Crewe's receiving "teen heartthrob" coverage in such popular teen magazines as 16 Magazine, and to guest appearances with Mickey Rooney and Connie Francis on such TV variety shows as The Revlon Revue.

-In the early 1960s, Crewe began writing with Bob Gaudio, who had risen to fame at age 15 as a member of The Royal Teens, for whom he'd co-written the hit "Short Shorts".
+In the early 1960s, Crewe began writing with Bob Gaudio, who had risen to fame at age 15 as a member of The Royal Teens, for whom he had co-written the hit "Short Shorts".
 The first Crewe-Gaudio collaboration, "Sherry", was written by Gaudio and produced by Crewe.
-In 1962 it became a No. 1 single for Gaudio's new band, the Four Seasons, (fronted by Frankie Valli).
+In 1962 it became a No. 1 single for Gaudio's new band, The Four Seasons, fronted by Frankie Valli.
 The pair wrote many other songs for the group, including the No. 1 hits "Big Girls Don't Cry", "Rag Doll", and "Walk Like a Man", as well as "Ronnie", "Bye, Bye, Baby (Baby, Goodbye)", and "Connie-O".

 Crewe collaborated with Sandy Linzer and Denny Randell on the Four Seasons hit "Let's Hang On!".
-The Four Seasons were also the first to record the Crewe-Gaudio composition "The Sun Ain't Gonna Shine (Anymore)", later covered virtually note-for-note by the American singing group the Walker Brothers, who recorded their No. 1 selling version in England; their version made the American Top 10 as well.
+The band was also the first to record the Crewe-Gaudio composition "The Sun Ain't Gonna Shine (Anymore)", later covered virtually note-for-note by the American singing group The Walker Brothers, who recorded their No. 1 selling version in England; their version made the American Top 10 as well.
 The Crewe-Gaudio collaborations capitalized on the extraordinary and distinctive voice of Frankie Valli, who could effortlessly soar to a piercing, emotionally expressive falsetto that became one of the emblematic and widely imitated sounds of the era.
 Record sales racked up by the Four Seasons are estimated as being between anywhere from 100 million to 199 million.

-As the "Four Seasons sound" became more and more defined, other signature touches emerged, including dense but pristine-sounding percussion, such as the military-sounding march cadences and drum-stomps of "Sherry", "Big Girls Don't Cry", and "Walk Like a Man".
-The sophisticated harmonic patterns of the Four Seasons punctuated by the distinctive falsetto of Frankie Valli were at once classic and innovative, as was Crewe's use of melancholy harmonica on "Big Man in Town", the space-age organ of "Save It for Me", and the otherworldly glissandos of "Candy Girl".
+As "the Four Seasons sound" became more and more defined, other signature touches emerged, including dense but pristine-sounding percussion, such as the military-sounding march cadences and drum-stomps of "Sherry", "Big Girls Don't Cry", and "Walk Like a Man".
+The sophisticated harmonic patterns of the group (largely formulated by their bass vocalist, Nick Massi, whom Crewe greatly valued) and punctuated by the distinctive falsetto of Frankie Valli were at once classic and innovative, as was Crewe's use of melancholy harmonica on "Big Man in Town", the space-age organ of "Save It for Me", and the otherworldly glissandos of "Candy Girl".

-In addition to his work with the Four Seasons, Crewe produced recording sessions by such artists as Dee Dee Sharp, The Orlons, Ben E. King, and The Highwaymen (On a New Road).
+In addition to his work with the Four Seasons, Crewe produced recording sessions for artists such as Dee Dee Sharp, The Orlons, Ben E. King, and The Highwaymen (On a New Road).
 With Bud Rehak and Eddie Rambeau he co-wrote "Navy Blue" for singer Diane Renay, and also produced it.
-Renay's recording made the Top 10 on the US pop chart in early 1964, and number one on the adult contemporary chart.
+Renay's recording made the Top 10 on the US pop chart in early 1964, and No. 1 on the Adult Contemporary Chart.